petri-labs/kaiju/docs/basics/README.md

 # API

-This repository contains reference documentation on the basic concepts of Blackfury.
+This repository contains reference documentation on the basic concepts of Kaiju.

 1. [Chain ID](./chain_id.md)
 2. [Accounts](./accounts.md)